tildearrow/furnace/po/README.md

 ```

 replace `language-code` with the language code to use.

+on linux (tested on ubuntu), you'll need to add .utf8 to language-code. (e.g. en_US.utf8)

 you should see Furnace start up in the language you specified. if it doesn't, check out the logs.